Gepardec/sy-poc/README.md

 * Default batch file with two messages is `sy-poc-main/src/test/resources/batch_request.xml`
 * By default the result of execution will be saved under `$PROJECT_DIR/tmp/simulation/result`

-To control JBoss instance use <instance name> command in shell (switchyard) by default.
+To control JBoss instance use *instance name* command in shell (switchyard by default).

 For example